timbeaudet/knowledge_base/software/adobe_premiere.md

 3. Press `D` to select the clip under the playhead.
 4. Press `SHIFT+DELETE` to ripple delete the select clip and remove space it would create.

+**ISSUE: Corrupted MP4 when Camera didn't change anything**

+Not sure how this became an issue, but Premiere was complaining of corrupt/incompatible format.
+The video could be opened in media player.
+I used `ffprobe` on hippo to ensure it was still h264 (it was) To fix: `ffmpeg -i ./input_file.mp4 -c:a copy -c:v h264_nvenc -b:v 100M output_filename.mp4` on falcon to use GPU powah!

 **Random Tips**

 - With the Cut tool (`C`) use `CTRL+K` to slice at the playhead location.